yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 The packets are inserted into frames which are sent as part of Virtual Channels (VC).
 The VCs can have different priority on-board, for example one VC can be used to transport low volume HK data, while another one to transport high volume science data.

-Note that The USLP frames (as well as the TC frames used for commanding) support a second level of multiplexing called Multiplexer Access Point (MAP) which allows multiplexing data inside a VC.
-The MAP service is not supported by Yamcs.
+Note that The USLP and TC frames support a second level of multiplexing called Multiplexer Access Point (MAP) which allows multiplexing data inside a VC.
+The MAP service is only supported for TC, not for USLP.

 Currently the built-in way to receive frame data inside Yamcs is by using the UdpTmFrameLink data link.
 The yamcs-sle project provides an implementation of the Space Link Extension (SLE) which allows receiving frame data from SLE-enabled Ground Stations (such as those from NASA Deep Space Network or :abbr:`ESA (European Space Agency)` :abbr:`ESTRACK (European Space Tracking)`).
 The options described below are valid for both link types.